-Financial counselors help those exploring call develop a budget and a plan of action for debt payment based on your individual situation.
+Financial counselors help those exploring call develop a budget and a plan of action for debt payment based on their individual situation.

-Financial counselors help those exploring call understand your credit reports and put you on a path to a debt-free future.
+Financial counselors help those exploring call understand their credit reports and put them on a path to a debt-free future.

-Financial counselors help assess your options—whether the issue is making mortgage payments, considering refinancing or a reverse mortgage, or even buying a home.
+Financial counselors help those exploring call assess their options—whether the issue is making mortgage payments, considering refinancing or a reverse mortgage, or even buying a home.

 - Tackling student loan debt

-Financial counselors help students and inquirers navigate the repayments options for federal, state, and private loans, determine your individual eligibility, contact lenders, and develop a personalized action plan that considers their personal financial situation.
+Financial counselors help those exploring call navigate the repayments options for federal, state, and private loans, determine their individual eligibility, contact lenders, and develop a personalized action plan that considers their personal financial situation.

 - Achieving financial wellness

-Financial counselors help students and inquirers create a unique plan to strengthen their financial leadership for themselves and to help others.
+Financial counselors help those exploring call create a unique plan to strengthen their financial leadership for themselves and to help others.
 Financial wellness is for everyone!